Skip to main content

 • anything other than breast milk or formula - for example, medicine or pain relief

-Your baby is not constipated if the bowel motion passed is soft, even if their bowels have not moved for 1 or 2 days.
+Your baby is not constipated if their poo is soft, even if they have not pooed for 1 or 2 days.
+After the first few weeks of breastfeeding, some babies do not poo for a few days.

 Newborn nappies

-Your baby’s dirty nappy will be sticky and green or black for the first few days.
+Your baby’s poo will be sticky and green or black for the first few days.
 This is called meconium.
 This will then change to a yellow colour.

 Breastfed babies usually have runny nappies that do not smell.
-Formula-fed babies have dirty nappies that are usually more solid and smellier.
+Formula-fed babies have more solid poo with a stronger smell.

 How to change a nappy